Decay rates to equilibrium in a nonlinear subdiffusion equation with two counteracting terms: Introduction

 While spatial inhomogeneity of the coefficients $p$ and $q$ arises quite naturally in the mentioned applications, the literature on the non-constant setting is quite scarce; this is probably due to the fact that most of the interest went into investigation of travelling wave solutions, which are largely inhibited by spatially varying coefficients $p$ and $q$, though.
 The large time limit has already been studied in \cite{AronsonWeinberger} and steady state solutions of the Fisher-KPP equation as well as their relations to travelling wave solutions have been subject of intensive research, see, e.g., \cite{BerestyckiNadinPerthameRyzhik:2009,CabreRoquejoffre:2012} for the non-local setting.
 The same holds true for the steady state solutions of the Allen-Cahn equation, that can be characterized as minimizers of an appropriate energy functional, see, e.g., \cite{AkagiSchimpernaSegatti:2016,NinomiyaHirokazuTaniguchi:2005}; in particular, we point to \cite{DuYangZhou:2020}, \cite[Section 6.4.2]{Jin:2021} for the time-fractional case.

-However, a quantification of convergence to steady state in the time fractional case still seems to be missing so far and providing such an analysis (allowing also for spatially varying coefficients) is the aim of this paper.
+However, a quantification of convergence to steady state in the time fractional case of the setting with two competing terms still seems to be missing so far.

+\Margin{RevY (4)} We point to the recent result \cite[Proposition 4.7.]{LuchkoYamamoto:2025} in case $p(x)\equiv1$, \rerevisionown{but with $q\leq0$, thus not counteracting the nonlinear term.} Providing such an analysis (allowing also for spatially varying coefficients) is the aim of this paper.

-We mention in passing that this work is also motivated by its need for the convergence proof of a fixed point scheme used to reconstruct $p(x)$ and $q(x)$ from indirect observations in \cite{BB19}, where also more details on the model aspect and related literature can be found.
+We mention in passing that this work is also motivated by its need for the convergence proof of a fixed point scheme used to reconstruct $p(x)$ and $q(x)$ from indirect observations in \cite{BB19}, where also more details on the model aspect and related literature can be found. \rerevisionown{For this purpose we also prove convergence to zero of the time derivative $u_t$.}

 Consider the initial boundary value problem